HenryZh47/lidar-depth-image-renderer/README.md

 # LiDAR Depth Image Renderer

-The package projects one or more LiDAR point clouds to a camera, generating a depth image for the camera.
+The package projects one or more LiDAR point clouds in map frame to a camera, generating a depth image for the camera.
 Parallel versions are implemented in both OpenMP and CUDA.

 This is a class project for 15-618 Parallel Computer Architecture and Programming, Spring 2020.

 ## Getting Started

 ### Dependencies

 1. Ubuntu 18.04
 1. ROS Melodic
    Follow the installation guide [here](http://wiki.ros.org/melodic/Installation).